ZecHub/zechub/site/guides/Zcash_Avalanche_Redbridge.md

 #### FAQs

 - How is privacy maintained on Avalanche?
-  The bridge uses Zcash's privacy protocols to ensure transactions remain confidential during and after the bridging process.
+  The bridge uses Zcash privacy protocols to ensure transactions remain confidential during and after the bridging process.

 - What fees are associated with the bridge?
-  The Red-Bridge aims to offer minimal fees, leveraging Avalanche's low transaction cost structure.
+  The Red-Bridge aims to offer minimal fees, leveraging Avalanche low transaction cost structure.

 - Is there a limit on the amount of ZEC that can be transferred?
   Limits may vary based on liquidity; refer to the bridge interface for up-to-date information.